daremat/es6-epf/README.md

 One big question still remains unanswered:
 **How to write imports between components, JS, HTML & CSS so that everything is part of the bundle?**

-The challenge of this step is to transform our current components so that our application becames a **Single Page Application** (*SPA*).
+The challenge of this step is to transform our current components so that our application becomes a **Single Page Application** (*SPA*).

 Here are the core principles of an *SPA*:
  - Our application have a shell (ie: the common navigation controls).
- - There is a unique **Single HTML page** (`index.html`), loaded once, that displays the shell
+ - There is a unique **Single HTML page** (`index.html`), loaded once, that displays the shell.
  - `index.html` loads some javascript.
  - The application has a **router**
- - The router listens to URL changes, and patches the page to show the component that matches the current URL
+ - The router listens to URL changes and patches the page to show the component that matches the current URL.
- - The application is then **driven by JS not HTML**
+ - The application is then **driven by JS not HTML**.

 In other words, it's up to the JS in place to display its associated HTML template, not the HTML to load its javascript.
 ![single_page]

 Let's get started!
-- To begin with, copy the file [`resources/router/router.js`](resources/router/router.js) onto your `utils` folder.
+- To begin with, copy the file [`resources/router/router.js`](resources/router/router.js) into your `utils` folder.
     This file declares the router that will display components according to the current URL.
     > ![info]
 As you can see with router's `_renderComponent` method, the router will call any `Component.init()` method if it exists.